 The aim of this system is to detect in an early stage damages and changes to tracks or points in order to get an indication about required maintenance activities.
 This results in optimization of maintenance planning (optimized use of infrastructure components and extended lifetime) as well as reduced noise emission during train transit.

-The system was developed and successfully tested and implemented in cooperation with Deutsche Bahn.
+In order to achieve this the system ESAH-M was developed and successfully tested and implemented in cooperation with Deutsche Bahn.

 The operating principle of the system is based on the impact a train wheel executes while travelling via the rail switch from wing rail to frog or vice-versa.
 These impacts during the crossing of a train are characteristic for the track status or the wear and tear respectively.